The Art Law Review: USA

 The year in review

 A recent example of the effects of this involves the now-disgraced art dealer, Inigo Philbrick, who has been accused of defrauding clients of over US$20 million and has been charged with wire fraud and aggravated identity theft.
-According to the government's complaint, Philbrick knowingly 'misrepresented' the true ownership of the artworks at issue, 'for example, by selling a total of more than 100 percent ownership in an artwork to multiple individuals and entities without their knowledge; and by selling artworks and/or using artworks as collateral on loans without the knowledge or permission of co-owners, and without disclosing the ownership interests of third parties to buyers and lenders'.9 If convicted, Philbrick could be sentenced to a maximum prison term of 20 years for wire fraud, and a mandatory prison sentence of two years for aggravated identity theft.
+According to the government's complaint, Philbrick knowingly 'misrepresented' the true ownership of the artworks at issue, 'for example, by selling a total of more than 100 percent ownership in an artwork to multiple individuals and entities without their knowledge; and by selling artworks and/or using artworks as collateral on loans without the knowledge or permission of co-owners, and without disclosing the ownership interests of third parties to buyers and lenders'.7 In 2020, Philbrick was apprehended while on an island in the South Pacific, and has spent nearly a year and a half incarcerated after he was denied bail as a flight risk.
+He is now expected to plead guilty to the charges, after initially pleading not guilty.8 If convicted, Philbrick could be sentenced to a maximum prison term of 20 years for wire fraud, and a mandatory prison sentence of two years for aggravated identity theft.
 At the same time, civil lawsuits have been filed in multiple jurisdictions by Philbrick's former clients and investors in connection with artworks affected by the fraud scheme.

-Around the globe, jurisdictions outside the US have put in place laws to combat this type of opacity in the art market;10 and the US may also follow suit.
-In July 2020, the US Senate's Permanent Subcommittee on Investigations released a report documenting the lack of transparency in the US art market and recommending, among other things, that Congress amend the Bank Secrecy Act (BSA)11 to add art to the 'list of industries that must comply with BSA requirements'.12 According to the report, '[i]llegal activity, including money laundering, in the art market is made possible, in part, because the art market is generally not subject to the transparency requirements of the [BSA]'.13 The BSA, which is the primary anti-money laundering law in the US, currently applies to 'dealers in precious metals, stones and jewels, as well as sellers of automobiles, planes and boats, casinos, real estate professionals, travel agencies and pawnshops'14 – but not to dealers in art.
-Whether Congress will enact legislation to amend the BSA remains to be seen.
+Around the globe, jurisdictions outside the US have put in place laws to combat this type of opacity in the art market;9 and the US may also follow suit.
+In July 2020, the US Senate's Permanent Subcommittee on Investigations released a report documenting the lack of transparency in the US art market and recommending, among other things, that Congress amend the Bank Secrecy Act (BSA)10 to add art to the 'list of industries that must comply with BSA requirements'.11 According to the report, '[i]llegal activity, including money laundering, in the art market is made possible, in part, because the art market is generally not subject to the transparency requirements of the [BSA]'.12 The BSA, which is the primary anti-money laundering law in the US, currently applies to 'dealers in precious metals, stones and jewels, as well as sellers of automobiles, planes and boats, casinos, real estate professionals, travel agencies and pawnshops'13 – but not to dealers in art.

 i Title in art